MODERN DAY NEWS WITH A HEALTHY DOSE OF RETRO REVIEWS

 On the whole I enjoyed almost every minute with my little zombie Army, and every little change in strategy to try and save that one extra zombie or knock those few extra seconds off my best time.

-I just picked up the steam version where I'll be making recordings of a number of user generated levels for a feature to come later this year on Legacy and that is probably the best option for those that have a choice.
+I just picked up the steam version where I'll be making recordings of a number of user generated levels at some point in the future and that is probably the best option for those that have a choice.

-However console players who like little bite sized strategy games can still have fun here as long as your willing to take into account the games lower end price tag comes with possibly less levels than most might desire
+However console players who like little bite sized strategy games can still have fun here as long as your willing to take into account like the price tag the game is pretty small.

 I found I, Zombie to be particularly uninteresting.
 I’m not saying it’s bad but it doesn’t have much to offer.
 The idea of being the zombie instead of the survivors has been visited before but I, Zombie places that idea in its simplest form.
 The problem is the sparse content, repetitive gameplay, and dull environments.
 The lack of creativity or motivation to make meaningful changes left a bad taste in my mouth.
 The short experience failed to stand out and, though fun while it lasted, was entirely forgettable.